ITUnderground/itunderground.dk/src/routes/(posts)/blog/writeups/will-hack-for-drinks/+page.md

 	const ctf = cwd[cwd.length - 1];
 </script>

-List of writups by ITUnderground for our Will Hack For Drinks 2025 event.
+List of writeups by ITUnderground for both of our Will Hack For Drinks 2025 events.

 <ul>